Win £30,000 of advertising from QuickBooks with the Heart Radio competition

-- Investing activities: Cash flows from investing activities is used for a company’s investments into the long-term future.
+Investing activities: Cash flows from investing activities are used for a company’s investments into the long-term future.
 Investing activities include cash inflows for sales of assets, and cash outflows for any purchases of fixed assets, such as property and equipment.

 The income statement and cash flow statement are both connected by net income.
 The statement of cash flows requires a reconciliation of net income and cash flow from operations.
 Net income, or profitability, is calculated in the income statement, which is used to begin the cash flow from operations category in a cash flow statement.

 The balance sheet shows a general overview of your business’s financial health and includes assets, liabilities, and owners’ equity in a specific period of time (usually at the end of the fiscal year).

 Assets: An asset is a resource with economic value that a business owns and believes will provide a future benefit.
 Examples of a future benefit include generating cash flow, reducing expenses, or enhancing sales.
 Assets usually include cash, inventory, and property.